 Businesses rely on the knowledge and skills of financial analysts every day.
 These individuals are extremely detailed-oriented, and possess strong critical thinking skills that enables them to provide analysis on accounting, economics, law, and mathematics projects.
 Financial analysts also have strengths in projections of current and future market trends.
 They play crucial roles in assisting businesses navigate toward financial stability.
 If you are applying for a job as a financial analyst, it’s important to include a resume summary that clearly and efficiently states your training, skills, and background.

-What a Financial Analyst Resume Summary Should Tell Prospective Employers
+What a Financial Analyst Resume Summary Should Say

 Your resume summary should help prospective employers understand your overall capabilities and core competencies.
 You should note crucial software knowledge like MS Excel, pivot tables, VLOOKUPs, HLOOKUPs, and IF Statements.
 Also note the sizes of budgets you’ve been in charge of.
 Note any certifications obtained and any expertise in a particular sector of financial analysis (for example, investment analysis).